siljeangelvik/development_platforms_ca/report.md

 WordPress will not give us the needed support for improving our coding skills.

 **Hygraph(GraphCMS)** gives the developer the ease of not having to hard-code their own back-end.
 Hygraph was a great option for our project because it provided a solid, intuitive platform.
-It allowed
+We utilized Hygraph's intuitive user interface which enabled us to quickly develop the website
-us to develop the website quickly and easily, and gave Karen the opportunity to add her recipes with ease.
+with minimal effort.
+It allowed us to develop the website quickly and easily, and gave Karen
+the opportunity to add her recipes with ease.

 Using **GraphQL** makes it easy to exchange data at a single endpoint.
 In Hygraph, the `models` made in the `schema`-section could be compared to the `tables` in a database, and the `fields` would be the `columns`.